-This Section contains the legal basis of how and why the document was prepared, identifies land to which the DCP applies and how the DCP relates to other planning documents.
+This Section contains the legal basis of how and why the document was prepared, identifies land to which the DCP-Design Guidelines applies apply and how the DCPGuidelines relates to other planning documents.

 Section 2.0 Concept Plan

 This Section establishes the vision, objectives and urban structure for North Penrith.
 It also identifies the land use framework, street network and public domain network, as stipulated in the Part 3A Concept Plan for North Penrith.
 This section also indicates the dwelling density and yield targets for each development stage.